Tomic-Riedel/Flutter-Roadmap/README.md

 If you want to build an app with simple authentication, data storage, etc., I can highly recommend Supabase.
 It's very easy to use in my opinion and you can build it into your app very quickly.

-If you need things that are a bit more fancier, then you need to be able to assess for yourself what you should choose.
+If you need things that are a bit fancier, then you need to be able to assess for yourself what you should choose.
 I can tell you that Firebase is definitely easier to learn, but it's not meant for building apps that could get very big (even though it's always marketed that way).

 I hope I was able to give you a little push to make your decision 🙂

 ## State Management
-What is StateManagement?
+What is state management?
 Which StateManagement solution is the best?
 Why do I need external StateManagement solutions?
 StateManagement is very much discussed in the Flutter community and is one of the most important topics in Flutter.
 We can't answer any of the questions exactly, but there are some very good videos and articles that explain StateManagement very well.
 But, before we do that, we need to know what State means in the first place.
 And this is where the official YouTube channel of Flutter helps us:

 **Flutter - What is State?:** https://www.youtube.com/watch?v=QlwiL_yLh6E

 After answering this question, let's read the 5 articles about StateManagement from the Flutter Docs: https://flutter.dev/docs/development/data-and-backend/state-mgmt

 Another very good resource to learn StateManagement is the Grand Tour from Fireship.
-It is a bit outdated and some things are not included there, however it is super explained and definitely worth watching:
+It is a bit outdated and some things are not included there, however, it is super explained and definitely worth watching:

 **Fireship - Flutter State Management - The Grand Tour:** https://www.youtube.com/watch?v=3tm-R7ymwhc&t=2s